pereznetworks/WeatherX/README.md

 # Status:

   - In Dec.
 2018, I had a death in the family, I am finally getting back to finishing this project
-     - I have recently been weighing decisions before publishing my live
+     - I have recently been weighing decisions before finally publishing
        - I recently upgraded my project
          - implemented SSR for React front-end
          - combined React front-end with back-end code